Cass County Museums

 The Heddon Museum

-Located in the former Heddon factory at 414 West St. in Dowagiac MI., the over 3000 sq. ft.
-Heddon Museum is dedicated to preserving the history of the Heddon family’s many contributions to the fishing tackle industry, as well as the city of Dowagiac.
-The Heddon family’s many activities are chronicled, including James’ beekeeping and weekly newspaper publishing, his son Will’s 1891 parachute jump from a balloon, his second son Charles’s National Amateur Billiard Championship in 1918 and his funding and publishing of the Dowagiac Daily News, which is still being published today.
+The Heddon Museum is dedicated to preserving the history of the Heddon family’s many contributions to the fishing tackle industry, as well as the city of Dowagiac.
+The Heddon family’s many activities are chronicled, including James’ beekeeping and weekly newspaper publishing, his son Will’s 1891 parachute jump from a balloon, his second son Charles’s National Amateur Billiard Championship in 1918 and his funding and publishing of the Dowagiac Daily News, which is still being published.

 Email: Heddon Museum